Epididymo-orchitis

 - Physical examination to determine exact site and nature of swelling and tenderness

-- If present, collect sample of urethral discharge for MC&S
+- If present, collect sample of urethral discharge for microscopy, culture and sensitivity (MC&S)

 Special considerations

-If diagnosis remains uncertain and pain is severe, refer for urgent urological review.
+- If diagnosis remains uncertain and pain is severe, refer for urgent surgical assessment.
 Torsion can result in the loss of the testis within hours.
+In these cases, it is usually best to refer without ultrasound to avoid delay.

-Treat sexually active men with epididymo-orchitis presumptively for gonorrhoea and chlamydial infection.
+Treat sexually active men with epididymo-orchitis presumptively for gonorrhoea and chlamydia.

 Treatment advice